scalatest/scalatest/README.md

   `$ sbt test`

-To run generated all tests, you'll need to increase maximum heap size to -Xmx5000M, and use this command instead:
+To run generated all tests, you'll need to increase maximum heap size to at least -Xmx5000M, and use this command instead:

+    $ rm -rf gentests
-  `$ sbt gentests/test`
+    $ sbt gentests/test

 You can also run different groups generated tests separately:

+    $ rm -rf gentests
     $ sbt genMustMatchersTests1/test
     $ sbt genMustMatchersTests2/test
     $ sbt genMustMatchersTests3/test